Quintin Mikell: St. Louis Rams

 Mikell was signed by the St. Louis Rams on July 29, 2011.
 The team released him on March 11, 2013.

 Carolina Panthers

-Mikell was signed by the Carolina Panthers on September 2, 2013 to a one-year contract.
+Mikell was signed by the Carolina Panthers on September 2, 2013, to a one-year contract.
 Safety Haruki Nakamura was placed on injured reserve to open up spot on the 53-man roster.
 Mikell was expected to compete for the starting job at strong safety.

-Career statistics
+NFL statistics

+Post-playing career

+Mikell served one year as the director of player engagement for the Eagles.

 Personal life

 Mikell returned to his native New Orleans, Louisiana, after Hurricane Katrina for the first time on October 13, 2006, the day before the Philadelphia Eagles would play the New Orleans Saints.
 He was heartbroken by the vast devastation and conditions of disaster still remaining at his grandmother's home and in her neighborhood one year after the hurricane.
 Philadelphia NBC 10 profiled his visit on an October 14, 2006, telecast.